Skeet shooting: US national variant

 American skeet is administered by the National Skeet Shooting Association (NSSA).
 The targets are shot in a different order and are slower than in Olympic skeet.
 There is also no delay after the shooter has called for them, and the shooter may do this with the gun held "up", i.e. pre-mounted on the shoulder (as is allowed in trap shooting).

 A full tournament is typically conducted over the course of five events.
 These include four events each shot with a different maximum permissible gauge.
-These maximum gauges are 12, 20, 28, and .410 bore.
+These gauges are 12, 20, 28, and .410 bore.
 The fifth event, usually shot first in a five event competition, is Doubles, during which a pair of targets is thrown simultaneously at stations 1 through 7, and then from station 6 back through either station 2 or 1, depending on the round.
 The maximum gauge permitted in Doubles is 12 gauge.
 Each of the five events usually consists of 100 targets (four standard boxes of ammunition).
 All ties in potential winning scores are broken by shoot offs, usually sudden death by station, and usually shot as doubles, from stations 3, 4 and 5.
 Tournament management has the right to change the shoot format with respect to the order in which events are conducted, the number of events in a given shoot, and the rules governing shoot offs.

 Each event normally constitutes a separate championship.
 In addition, the scores in the four singles events are combined to crown a High Over All ("HOA") champion for the tournament, a coveted title.
 On occasion, the scores for all five events are also combined, to determine the High All Around ("HAA") champion.

-The requisite use of the small bore shotguns, including the difficult .410, is a major differentiation between the American version of the sport and the International version.
+The requisite use of the small bore shotguns, including the difficult .410, is a major differentiation between the American version of the sport and the international version.
 Some would argue that it makes the American version at least as difficult as the International version, though perhaps at greater expense, given the necessity of one or more guns capable of shooting in all events.